getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ## For Errors

 Sentry automatically groups individual error events into Issues based on stack trace and other factors.
-For more details about grouping, see [Grouping & Fingerprints]({%- link _documentation/data-management/event-grouping/index.md -%}).
+For more details about grouping, see the [full documentation on Grouping & Fingerprints]({%- link _documentation/data-management/event-grouping/index.md -%}).

 Sentry has two types of alerts you can use for errors:

 [Issue Alerts](#issue-alerts)

-: notifies you when individual Sentry [Issues]({%- link _documentation/data-management/event-grouping/index.md -%}) match your alerting criteria, such as an Issue happening more frequently than usual.
+: Notifies you when individual Sentry [Issues]({%- link _documentation/data-management/event-grouping/index.md -%}) match your alerting criteria, such as an Issue happening more frequently than usual.

 [Metric Alerts](#metric-alerts)